chocolatey/docs/input/en-us/central-management/setup/website.md

 In order to send email from Chocolatey Central Management, you will need to make sure that [all necessary settings have been configured](xref:ccm-administration-settings-email).

-#### appsettings.json configuration
+#### `appsettings.json` configuration

 > :choco-info: **NOTE**
 >
-> In version 0.2.0+ of CCM, this configuration will likely be automatically applied during installation and will use defaults, but be encrypted.
+> In version 0.2.0+ of Chocolatey Central Management, this configuration will likely be automatically applied during installation and will use defaults but be encrypted.
 If the value is incorrect, you can simply set it as shown here as encryption is not necessary for this value.

-There is a requirement within the CCM site to send emails to end users of the application.
-For example, when registering a new user, or resetting a password.
+There is a requirement within the Chocolatey Central Management site to send emails to end users of the application when, for example, registering a new user or resetting a password.
 To ensure that these emails contain a properly clickable link a modification needs to be made to the `appsettings.json` file which is located in the `c:\tools\chocolatey-management-web` folder.

 Open this file in a text editor, and add the following entry: